Programs for Education

 The entire cost of attendance (COA) for a most competitive four-year private college in 1962 averaged $2300 to $3200/year.
 2025, those same colleges will cost $75,000 to $85,300/year.
 State universities now cost up to $39,000/year.
 (Out of state, $51,000.)
 Financial aid has not made the colleges affordable.
 In fact, in most cases, it has made them more expensive and put more students and their parents into debt.
 The formulas used to determine “need” penalize families that save for college.
 The Asset Protection Allowance (APA) in 1990 has been steadily reduced to Zero in 2024!
 Read what follows carefully.

 The Higher Education Act of 1965 included Stafford loans to students at an increased annual amount over five years.
 However, by 1980, colleges began to increase their yearly costs as the DOE expanded the grant and loan amounts to students with need.
-All kinds of adjustments to benefit colleges more than students began to appear by astute observers.
+All kinds of adjustments to benefit colleges more than students began to be seen by astute observers.
 None of which could be forgiven in bankruptcy.

 As families became alarmed at higher costs, the paid college lobbyists went to work and influenced the lawmakers in Congress to make adjustments to “help” families afford college.
 The DOE made it even less affordable.
 In 1980, the Parent Loan to Undergraduate Students (PLUS) was introduced as a “generous” funding source for parents.
 Only one parent needed to sign, and no serious credit check was required.
 The borrowing limit was $4000/year.
-However, as colleges increased their costs, their lobbyists went to work.
+However, as colleges increased their costs, their lobbyists went back to work…for the colleges.

 In 1993, the $4000 annual cap was removed, allowing parents to borrow up to the full cost of attendance, less any other financial aid received by the student.
 That soon put parents in more debt than the students with their Stafford loans.